sergial273/TFG-Perceptro/README.md

 * To use only the final and already trained version, just run the main.py file.
 * If you want to execute and see the whole process of training, it's recommended to use a code editor.
-* To use the implementations of this project with a GUI you can check thi [project](https://github.com/sergial273/TFG-MLPexplicacions-GUI).
+* To use the implementations of this project with a GUI, you can check this [project](https://github.com/sergial273/TFG-MLPexplicacions-GUI).

 ## Author